Who We Are:

 What We Do:

 Hope’s Lantern currently provides weekend meals to those most in need in the Jonathan Alder school district.
 Our first school year, 2015-2016, we weekly provided 20-25 students with weekend meals to help loving parents meet the nutritional needs of their children.
-Since then we've continued to work directly with the school district and in the 2019-20 school year supplied weekend meals to over 100 children at all buildings and at Tolles.
-We plan to continue this effort in the 2020-21 school year.
+Since then we've continued to work directly with the school district and this school year (2022-23) we're supplying 90-100 weekend meals each weekend across all buildings.

 This is our helping bring Heaven to earth, and we feel that Christ has called us to do so.